SimulacraBusiness/econsimulacra/docs/guide/architecture.rst

 Spatial Layer — GridSpace
 --------------------------

-Agents that have ``isHousehold: true`` occupy a cell :math:`(x, y) \in \{0,\ldots,W-1\} \times \{0,\ldots,H-1\}` of a discrete 2-D grid.
-At each step a household agent can move to an adjacent cell or stay in place.
-Non-household agents (firms) have fixed coordinates.
+Agents occupy a cell
+:math:`(x, y) \in \{0,\ldots,W-1\} \times \{0,\ldots,H-1\}` of a discrete
+2-D grid.
+At each step an agent can move to an adjacent cell or stay in place.

 Social Layer — SocialNetwork
 -----------------------------